1. Application and Purpose

 Corrective Actions.
 Any violation of applicable law or any deviation from the standards embodied in this Code will result in appropriate corrective and/or disciplinary action, up to and including termination of employment.

 Required Government Reporting.
-Whenever conduct occurs that requires a report to the government, the Ethics Officer(s), under the direction of the Audit Committee, shall be responsible for complying with such reporting requirements.
+Whenever conduct occurs that requires a report to the government, the Chief Compliance Officer, under the direction of the Audit Committee, shall be responsible for complying with such reporting requirements.

 7. Publication of this Code; Amendments and Waivers